Football in Albania: 1984 UEFA European Under-21 Football Championship

-Albania Under-21s have managed to qualify only once in their history, and that came in the year of 1984 when they managed to qualify for the 1984 UEFA European Under-21 Football Championship, although they were competing for the first time in such tournament.
-They were drawn in a very tough group which included the West Germany, Turkey and Austria.
-The historic event was the first time any Albanian squad qualified for a Europe or World Championship, and is only the fifth time any Albanian squad qualified for the major championships.
-To this day the team that qualified for 1984 UEFA European Under-21 Football Championship are still regarded as the most successful team in Albanian football history.
-Albania U21 managed to qualify without losing a single game and managing two very good draws against one of the biggest and best footballing nations, West Germany.
+Albania Under-21s have managed to qualify only once in their history, and that came in the year 1984.
+They managed to qualify for the 1984 UEFA European Under-21 Football Championship, even though it was their first time competing in such tournament.
+Albania was drawn against a competitive group which included West Germany, Turkey and Austria.
+This historic event was the first time an Albanian squad qualified for a Europe or World Championship, and the fifth time any Albanian squad had qualified for the major championships.
+To this day, the team that qualified for 1984 UEFA European Under-21 Football Championship are still regarded as the most successful team in Albanian football history.
+Albania Under-21s managed to qualify without losing a single game and by getting two very good draws against the powerful football nation of West Germany.

 Albania played the quarter-finals against Italy, against which it lost twice 0–1, and 0–1, in Albania and Italy respectively.